Boycott threatened against Braverman’s plans to X-ray vulnerable child refugees

 A Home Office spokesperson said: “The wellbeing of children in our care is our absolute priority, which is why we are reforming age assessments through the Nationality and Borders Act to make them more consistent and robust by using scientific measures.

-“Age assessments are challenging but vital to identifying genuine asylum seeking children and stop abuse of the system.
+“Age assessments are challenging but vital to identifying genuine asylum-seeking children and stop abuse of the system.

 “We are taking a holistic approach to prevent adults claiming to be children, or children being wrongly treated as adults – as both present serious safeguarding risks to children.”